MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     GitHub automatically checks the availability of the repository name.
 If this name is already taken, append a unique suffix (for example, your initials or a random number) to the repository name to make it unique.

-1. Ensure that the repository is set to **Public**.

-1. Select the **Begin import** button.
+1. To create a private repository, select **Private**, and then select **Begin import**.

     GitHub uses the import process to create the new repository in your account.

     > **NOTE**: It can take a minute or two for the import process to finish.

-1. Wait for the import process to complete (typically 1-2 minutes).
+Wait for the import process to complete (typically 1-2 minutes).

     GitHub will display a progress indicator and notify you when the import is complete.

-1. Once complete, select **View repository** or navigate to `https://github.com/YOUR-USERNAME/ContosoDashboard` to view your imported repository.
+1. Once the import is complete, open your new repository.

-1. Explore the repository structure to familiarize yourself with the existing application:

-    - `ContosoDashboard/` - The main application folder
-    - `ContosoDashboard/Models/` - 7 entity classes (User, TaskItem, Project, ProjectMember, TaskComment, Notification, Announcement)
-    - `ContosoDashboard/Data/` - ApplicationDbContext with EF Core configuration and seed data
-    - `ContosoDashboard/Services/` - 6 service implementations for business logic (TaskService, ProjectService, UserService, NotificationService, DashboardService, CustomAuthenticationStateProvider)
-    - `ContosoDashboard/Pages/` - 11 Blazor/Razor pages (Index, Tasks, Projects, ProjectDetails, Team, Notifications, Profile, Login, Logout, _Host)
-    - `ContosoDashboard/Shared/` - Layout components (MainLayout, NavMenu, RedirectToLogin)
-    - `StakeholderDocs/` - Business requirements documentation
-    - `README.md` - Application documentation with authentication details

-### Step 2: Clone the repository and initialize GitHub Spec Kit

-Now you'll clone your imported repository and initialize it with GitHub Spec Kit for spec-driven development.
+    A link to your repository should be displayed.
+Your repository should be located at: `https://github.com/YOUR-USERNAME/ContosoDashboard`.

-1. On your ContosoDashboard repository page in GitHub, select the **Code** button and copy the HTTPS URL.
+1. On your ContosoDashboard repository page, select the **Code** button, and then copy the HTTPS URL.

     The URL should be similar to: `https://github.com/YOUR-USERNAME/ContosoDashboard.git`